... creating life transforming experiences!

 PUEBLA - TLAXCALA – OCATLAN

-Breakfast: 7:00 AM / Depart Hotel: 8:00 AM Mass 12:00 PM at the Chapel in the Cathedral of Puebla After breakfast, we depart for a full day excursion (2-3 hrs. drive) to the colonial town of Puebla, our first stop.
+Breakfast: 7:00 AM / Depart Hotel: After breakfast, we depart for a full day excursion (2-3 hrs. drive) to the colonial town of Puebla, our first stop.
 Prepare yourself for a very long day, returning to our hotel late tonight.

 PUEBLA (Capilla de Rosario & Cathedral of Puebla)

 We will visit first the Church of Santo Domingo whose Chapel of Our Lady of the Rosary is one of the most exquisite in all of Mexico with its most famous scalloped gold leaf walls and ceilings.
+The Rosary Chapel, built between 1650 and 1690, was the first chapel in Mexico dedicated to the Lady of the Rosary.
 The church and its Baroque-style Capilla de Rosario (Chapel of the Rosary) were so spectacular that they were once considered the 8th Wonder of the World.
-Visit Cathedral of Puebla for Mass at 12:00 PM; After lunch, we will continue on to St. Francis of Assisi Church where we will view the in-corrupt body of Blessed Sebastian de Aparicio, a famous local figure through whose intercessory prayers many miracles have been reported.
+After the visit here, we then walk to the Cathedral of Puebla for Mass at 12:00 PM; We will have a tour of the Cathedral and afterwards, we will have a quick lunch.
+We will continue on to St. Francis of Assisi Church where we will view the in-corrupt body of Blessed Sebastian de Aparicio, a famous local figure through whose intercessory prayers many miracles have been reported.

 TLAXCALA (Shrine of San Miguel del Milagro)